j314h/johnhaimez.github.io/README.md

 # _\*\*No more update_

-- Site Projet Personnel
+- Site Project Personal

 * Date
   > Le 7 mars 2020
-* Le projet
+* This project

         I created this site to obtain funding for my training to become a web developer.
 There is no specific structure